Data and methods

 • Outer regional

-The remoteness structure divides each state and territory into several regions based on their relative access to services.
+The remoteness structure divides each state and territory into several regions based on road distance to population centres of various sizes.
+This allows a proxy to be created for relative access to services.

 Examples of urban centres in each remoteness area are: